-According to the Centers for Disease Control and Prevention (CDC), more than 47,500 Americans die by suicide every year.
+According to the Centers for Disease Control and Prevention (CDC), nearly 45,000 Americans die by suicide every year.
+Read that again.
+Upsetting, right?

 One way you can help lower this statistic is to talk about it.
-Having open conversations about mental health and emotional struggles helps reduce the stigma-which is what prevents a lot of people from seeking the help they need.
+Having open conversations about mental health and emotional struggles helps reduce the stigma - which is what prevents a lot of people from seeking the help they need.